hiimbex/TruthTableGenerator/README.md

 ## Installation
 To run this program, first clone this repository.

-You'll also need to go to <a href="http://www.sympy.org/en/index.html">SymPy.org</a> to download their library, which is used for symbolic mathematics.
+<a href="http://www.sympy.org/en/index.html">SymPy.org</a> is needed for this project, through Anaconda or <a href="http://conda.pydata.org/docs/install/quick.html">Miniconda</a>.
+Installing <a href="http://conda.pydata.org/docs/install/quick.html">Miniconda</a> will make installing SymPy much easier; simply click on the link to download the package manager and follow the installation tutorial.
+(<a href="http://conda.pydata.org/docs/install/quick.html">Miniconda</a> is preferred, since it is a smaller package.)
+Once you have Anaconda or <a href="http://conda.pydata.org/docs/install/quick.html">Miniconda</a>, you can check if you have SymPy by running the command `from sympy import *`.
+If there is an error or you do not have Sympy, install SymPy using the command `conda install sympy`.

-Finally, install WebPy if you want to run the program in the browser.
+Finally, install WebPy if you want to run the program in the browser by issuing the command `pip install web.py`.
 This is necessary to run `code.py`.

-`pip install web.py`

 ## Usage
 A user enters a string of variables and operators that are interpreted as a logic expression.
 This input is parsed with the Python library <a href="http://www.sympy.org/en/index.html">SymPy</a> to turn the expression into a format that can be worked with.